-Students are responsible for signing and submitting the Application for Degree to OneStop Student Services by the first day of the intended month of graduation.
-They are also responsible for collecting committee members' signatures on the Reviewers' Report and submitting and the Final Exam Report by the last day of the month of graduation.
+- 1. Link for the online Application for Degree- due by the first day of the month of graduation - 2.
+Reviewers' Report- due to GSSP before the defense - 3.
+Final Exam Report- due to the GSSP by the last day of the month of graduation - 4.
+Instructions for submitting the thesis